launchdarkly/api-client-javascript/docs/AccessTokensApi.md

 # **resetToken**
 > Token resetToken(tokenId, opts)

-Reset an access token&#39;s secret key with an optional expiry time for the old key.
+Reset an access token's secret key with an optional expiry time for the old key.

 ### Example
 ```javascript